acquia/blt/docs/extending-blt.md

 #### tests:phpcs:sniff:all

 To modify the behavior of the tests:phpcs:sniff:all target, you may copy `phpcs.xml.dist` to `phpcs.xml` in your repository root directory and modify the XML.
 Please see the [official PHPCS documentation](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Advanced-Usage#using-a-default-configuration-file) for more information.

+#### tests:phpstan:sniff:all

+To modify the behavior of the tests:phpstan:sniff:all target, edit `phpstan.neon` in your repository root directory.
+Please see the [official PHPStan documentation](https://github.com/phpstan/phpstan#configuration) for more information.

 #### tests:twig:lint:all